Today in the office, while in the middle of preparing a presentation, I got a call on Are You Insured and this is how the conversation went:

 I: I am sure I never did…

 Caller: Ok (Hanged the phone)

-Caller: Ma’m, I am calling from so-n-so Insurance Company, do you have life insurance?
+Caller: Ma’am, I am calling from So-n-so Insurance Company, do you have life insurance?

 I: No, and I don’t need one